vuolen/tsoha-harjoitustyo/README.md

 ## Documentation

 This project has a demo [here](https://tsoha-kanban.herokuapp.com/).
 Please do not use the demo for real projects.
 Install and run the project on your own machine instead.
+There are 3 users already created: user1:user1pass, user2:user2pass and user3:user3pass

 ### Installation
 #### Local